Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Why is it done?

 The glaring flaw in this logic is that STD screening is also standard procedure as part of prenatal care.
-Even if a pregnant woman has screened negative for gonorrhea earlier in her pregnancy, the law assumes that either she or her partner will be unfaithful in that time and unwittingly expose her to STDs again.
-Nice, really nice.
+Even if a pregnant woman has screened negative for gonorrhea earlier in her pregnancy, the law assumes infidelity during pregnancy that will result in repeated exposure to STDs.

 Simple Solutions